prasanna12510/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 * *Collection* : Select the Collection for which you want to calculate aggregate values.
 * *Pipeline* : A JSON array of pipeline commands.
-  * If you are supplying more than one pipeline stage you must wrap then within a JSON array.
+  * If you are supplying more than one pipeline stage you must wrap them within a JSON array.
 * *Explain* button : Enter your query and click this button to get information about the query returned into the *Output* panel.
 You can review and analyze this information to optimize your query.

 ### Create